 The WRN uses Zoom for it’s national learning sessions.

-Check back often for more information about future learning sessions!
+Check back often for more information and to registration for future learning sessions!

 Podcasts of previous learning sessions are available to members only.
 The links can be found on our FaceBook page or can be sent to members by contacting Erin Glazer.